Bayt-al-Hikmah/Front_End/Lecture_01/Lecture1.md

 ![cvss](./attachments/client-server-architecture.png)
 ## Requests and Responses
 ### Introduction
-We've learned that the web consists of interconnected devices communicating through standardized protocols, and that we use browsers to find applications and interact with them.
-Now, let's explore the different **types of requests** browsers send to servers to retrieve data, along with the responses they receive in return.
-This request-response cycle powers every web interaction, from loading simple pages to processing complex transactions.
+The web operates on a simple but essential communication model: every interaction between a browser and a server happens through a request–response exchange.
+When we browse the internet, our browser sends different kinds of requests to servers to fetch, create, update, or delete data.
+In return, servers send back responses that indicate whether the request was successful, failed, or requires additional action.
 ### Type of Requests
 #### GET Request
-A **GET request** is one of the fundamental HTTP methods we use to **retrieve data** from servers.
+A GET request is one of the fundamental HTTP methods we use to retrieve data from servers.
 When we enter a URL in our browser or click a link, we're typically sending a GET request to fetch webpage content, images, or API data.
 #### POST Request
-A **POST request** is the HTTP method we use when we need to **send data** to a server, typically to create or update resources.
+A POST request is the HTTP method we use when we need to send data to a server, typically to create or update resources.
 Unlike GET requests, POST sends data securely in the request body rather than the URL, making it ideal for forms, file uploads, and sensitive operations.
 #### PUT Request
-A **PUT request** is the HTTP method we use when we need to **fully update or replace existing resources** on a server.
+A PUT request is the HTTP method we use when we need to fully update or replace existing resources on a server.
 Unlike POST (which creates new resources), PUT lets us modify entire records by sending complete updated versions of the data.
 #### DELETE Request
-A **DELETE request** is the HTTP method we use when we need to **remove existing resources** from a server.
+A DELETE request is the HTTP method we use when we need to remove existing resources from a server.
 This powerful operation lets us permanently delete data records, files, or other server-hosted content when they're no longer needed.
 ### Types of Responses
 #### 200 OK (Success Response)
-A **200 OK** response indicates that our request was successfully processed by the server.
+A 200 OK response indicates that our request was successfully processed by the server.
 This is the standard response for successful GET requests and other operations where the server has fulfilled our request as expected.
 #### 201 Created (Resource Successfully Added)
-A **201 Created** response confirms that our POST or PUT request successfully created a new resource on the server.
+A 201 Created response confirms that our POST or PUT request successfully created a new resource on the server.
 The response typically includes the location of the newly created resource in the headers.
 #### 204 No Content (Successful but Empty Response)
-A **204 No Content** response means our request was successful, but the server has no additional data to send back.
+A 204 No Content response means our request was successful, but the server has no additional data to send back.
 This is common after DELETE requests or updates that don’t require confirmation.
 #### 400 Bad Request (Client-Side Error)

-A **400 Bad Request** response tells us that the server couldn’t process our request due to invalid syntax or missing parameters.
+A 400 Bad Request response tells us that the server couldn’t process our request due to invalid syntax or missing parameters.
 This usually means we need to correct our input data.
 #### 401 Unauthorized (Authentication Required)
-A **401 Unauthorized** response means our request lacks valid authentication credentials.
+A 401 Unauthorized response means our request lacks valid authentication credentials.
 The server expects us to log in or provide an API key before proceeding.
 #### 403 Forbidden (Access Denied)

-A **403 Forbidden** response indicates that while we might be authenticated, we don’t have permission to access or modify the requested resource.
+A 403 Forbidden response indicates that while we might be authenticated, we don’t have permission to access or modify the requested resource.
 #### 404 Not Found (Resource Missing)
-A **404 Not Found** response means the server couldn’t locate the resource we requested.
+A 404 Not Found response means the server couldn’t locate the resource we requested.
 This could happen if we use an incorrect URL or the data has been deleted.
 #### 500 Internal Server Error (Server Failure)
-A **500 Internal Server Error** means something went wrong on the server’s end while processing our request.
+A 500 Internal Server Error means something went wrong on the server’s end while processing our request.
 This is a generic error when the server encounters an unexpected condition.